What is Slovin’s Formula? Calculate the Right Survey Sample Size (Free Calculator Inside)

 The other end of this spectrum is the magic number of 30.
 You can choose a sample size of 30 (a little more, in case you provision for loss to data cleaning) for each of your homogenous group.
 Why 30 you ask?
 The easiest explanation is that if you pull 30 samples from a larger population randomly, these samples should start to mimic the population.
 Typically, that is what you want- Your sample should be a replica of the entire population you want to study.
 The more samples you pick, the better a replica it would be.

 So why is this not the end of the discussion?
 Why not pick 30 per group every time?
-Well, because it makes two major assumptions- firstly, the homogenous groups are truly homogeneous.
-Secondly, the randomization is truly random.
-Neither of these assumptions work well in real-life scenarios.
+It makes two major assumptions-

 Yes, a survey can have too large of a sample size.
 While a larger sample size can provide more precise results, it can also be costly and time-consuming.
 Strike a balance between statistical significance and practicality when determining the ideal survey sample size.